-District 10 currently serves early childhood special education students ages 3 to 5 and prekindergarten at-risk students ages 3 to 5.
+CUSD 10 serves early prekindergarten at-risk students ages 3 to 5, childhood special education students ages 3 to 5 and children 0-3 meeting at-risk criteria.

 Investing in early childhood education and a high-quality learning experience for our youngest and most at-risk learners generates long-term benefits and returns to students enrolled in the program as well as to the community.
 Research consistently demonstrates the value of early childhood education especially for students from disadvantaged environments.